-1004 Electronic Service Information Systems 1-1-1 An introductory course on electronic information systems and diagnostic tools.
+1004 Electronic Service Information Systems

+An introductory course on electronic information systems and diagnostic tools.
 Topics include: using computer-based service information and specifications, locating manufacturers' electronically-transmitted service bulletins, using hand-held diagnostic computer interface units to locate system faults, and printing information for vehicle servicing.

-1200 Automatic Transmission In-Car Diagnostics 1-1-1 A course on identifying, troubleshooting, and repairing electronically controlled transaxle units.
+1200 Automatic Transmission In-Car Diagnostics 1-1-1

+A course on identifying, troubleshooting, and repairing electronically controlled transaxle units.

 Prerequisites: ASM 1601 and ASM 1804 or equivalent.

-1501 Mechanical/Hydraulic Brake Fundamentals 1-1-1 An introductory course in the service of the basic braking system.
-Topics include the operation and service of the hydraulic and mechanical portions of the base brake system.
-Prerequisites:
+1501 Mechanical/Hydraulic Brake Fundamentals

+An introductory course in the service of the basic braking system.
+Topics include: the operation and service of the hydraulic and mechanical portions of the base brake system.
+Prerequisites: None.

-1503 Rear Wheel Anti-Lock Brake Systems 1-1-1 A course in the operation and service of rear wheel anti-lock brake systems.
-Topics include practical methods of testing the control system and trouble code diagnostics.
+1503 Rear Wheel Anti-Lock Brake Systems

+A course in the operation and service of rear wheel anti-lock brake systems.
+Topics include: pracitical methods of testing the control system and trouble code diagnostics.
 Prerequisites: ASM 1601 or ASM 2540.

-1504 Four Wheel Anti-Lock Brake Systems An introductory course in the operation, testing, and servicing of four wheel anti-lock brake systems.
-Prerequisites: ASM 1601 or ASM 2540.
+1504 Four Wheel Anti-Lock Brake Systems

+An introductory course in the operation, testing, and servicing of four wheel anti-lock brake systems.

-1601 Electrical Fundamentals 11-1-1A course on basic electrical circuit operation.
-Topics include: identification of circuit types, characteristics of circuits, and use of meters and test equipment to perform basic electrical measurements.Prerequisites: None.
+1601 Electrical Fundamentals 1

+A course on basic electrical circuit operation.
+Topics include: identification of circuit types, characteristics of circuits, and use of meters and test equipment to perform basic electrical measurements.
+Prerequisites: None.

-1602 Electrical Fundamentals 2 A continuation of ASM 1601.
-Topics include use of wiring schematics and electrical test equipment to diagnose automotive electrical systems.
-Prerequisites: ASM 1601.
+1602 Electrical Fundamentals 2

+A continuation of ASM 1601.
+Topics include: use of wiring schematics and electrical test equipment to diagnose automotive electrical systems.

-1603 Electrical Fundamentals 3 An advanced level automotive electrical class.
-Topics include the testing and service of solid state and micro-processor controlled automotive systems.
-Prerequisites: ASM 1601 and ASM 1602.
+1603 Electrical Fundamentals 3

+An advanced level automotive electrical class.
+Topics include: the testing and service of solid state and microprocessor controlled automotive systems.

+Prerequisites: ASM 1601, ASM 1602.

-1604 Starting and Charging Systems Diagnosis 1-1-1 A course on operational theory and testing of the automotive battery, starter, and charging system components.
-Students use varied types of test equipment to locate and correct problems in these systems.
-Prerequisites: ASM 2540 or equivalent.
+1604 Starting and Charging Systems Diagnosis

+A course on operational theory and testing of the automotive battery, starter, and charging system components.
+Students use varied types of test equipment to locate and correct problems in these

-1605 GM Body Control Computers1-1-1A course on technical information and diagnostic procedures for GM body control module systems.Prerequisites: ASM 1601 or equivalent.
+1605 GM Body Control Computers

+A course on technical information and diagnostic procedures for GM body control module systems.

-1606 Automotive Lab Scopes A course on basic oscilloscope use, technical information, and diagnostic procedures.
+1606 Automotive Lab Scopes

+A course on basic oscilloscope use, technical information, and diagnostic procedures.
 Topics include: setting up, operating, and using the oscilloscope in automotive diagnostics.
 Prerequisites: ASM 1601 or equivalent.

-1610 GM Supplemental Restraints1-1-1A course on air bag systems used on GM vehicles.
-Systemsinclude DERM, SDM, SISM, and seat belt pretensioners.Topics include: hands-on troubleshooting for faults, read-ing and clearing DTCs, and proper component handlingprocedures.
+1610 GM Supplemental Restraints

+A course on air bag systems used on GM vehicles.
+Systems include DERM, SDM, SISM, and seat belt pretensioners.
+Topics include: hands-on troubleshooting for faults, reading and clearing DTCs, and proper component handling procedures.
 Prerequisites: ASM 1601 or ASM 2540.

-1611 ABS Electronic Brake Diagnosis 1 1-1-1 An introduction to diagnosing electronic antilock brake system components.
-Topics include: using scan tools to access ABS trouble codes, using the DVOM to locate and troubleshoot electrical failures in the ABS systems, and servicing and replacing field-serviceable parts of ABS systems.
-Prerequisites: None.
+1611 ABS Electronic Brake Diagnosis 1

+An introduction to diagnosing electronic antilock brake system components.
+Topics include: using scan tools to access ABS trouble codes, using the DVOM to locate and troubleshoot electrical failures in the ABS systems, and servicing and replacing fieldserviceable parts of ABS systems.

-1620 Bosch V Anti-lock Brake Systems1-1-1A course on the operation and service of the Bosch V antilock brake system.
-Topics include: electronic and hydraulic system testing and service.Prerequisites: ASM 1601 or ASM 2540.
+1620 Bosch V Anti-lock Brake Systems

+A course on the operation and service of the Bosch V anti-lock brake system.
+Topics include: electronic and hydraulic system testing and service.

-1621 Teves II Anti-Lock Brake Systems1-1-1A course on the operation and service of the Teves II antilock brake system.
-Topics include: electronic and hydraulic systems testing and service.Herequisites: ASM 1601 or ASM 2540.
+1621 Teves II Anti-Lock Brake Systems

+A course on the operation and service of the Teves II anti-lock brake system.
+Topics include: electronic and hydraulic systems testing and service.

-1622 Teves IV Anti-Lock Brake System1-1-1A course on the operation and service of the Teves IV anti-lock brake system.
-Topics include electronic and hydraulicsystem testing and service.Prerequisites: ASM 1601 or ASM 2540.
+1622 Teves IV Anti-Lock Brake System

+A course on the operation and service of the Teves IV anti-lock brake system.
+Topics include: electronic and hydraulic system testing and service.

-1701 Automotive Air Conditioning 1 1-1-1 An introduction to diagnosing electronic antilock brake system components.
-Topics include: using scan tools to access ABS trouble codes, using the DVOM to locate and troubleshoot electrical failures in the ABS systems, and servicing and replacing field-serviceable parts of ABS systems.
-Prerequisites: None.
+1701 Automotive Air Conditioning 1 1-1-1

+An introduction to diagnosing electronic antilock brake system components.
+Topics include: using scan tools to access ABS trouble codes, using the DVOM to locate and troubleshoot electrical failures in the ABS systems, and servicing and replacing fieldserviceable parts of ABS systems.